mcclaskey/batch_fslstats/README.md

 ### 2. Install FSL

 > [!NOTE]
-> I know from my colleagues here at MUSC that FSL also works inside [PyDesigner via NeuroDock](https://pydesigner.readthedocs.io/en/latest/index.html), which uses Docker Desktop.
+> FSL also works inside [PyDesigner via NeuroDock](https://pydesigner.readthedocs.io/en/latest/index.html), which uses Docker Desktop.
 However, one of the first steps in installing Docker Desktop and PyDesigner is installing WSL2, so I just skipped the extra Docker steps.
-But if you have FSL already installed on some unix/linux machine, then feel free to use that instead.
+But if you have FSL already installed on some unix/linux virtual machine, then feel free to use that instead.

-Open a shell/command window/terminal and type the following command into it:
+Open a terminal and type the following command into it:
 ```
 fsl
 ```